jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

 * skip\_referer\_seen\_before

 Setting this to true (or selecting it) will skip downloading files from any referer that have been scraped before.
+The file (s) will always be skipped regardless of whether the referer was successfully scraped or not

 </details>